lo3-lang/.github/profile/README.md

 ## Hi there 👋

 This is the programming language `lo3`.
-It is a lower level language.
+It is a lower level programming language.
 Designed for something between C and ASM.

 Read the `learn-the-syntax` for any syntax questions.
 Or ask directly in discussions.
 The language is designed as interpreted and is very modular.
 You all guys can create called plugins, which extends lo3.